Vallabh-Singhal/BILL-MANAGING-SYSTEM/README.md

 9. Coffee - Rs 80.0
 10. Brownie - Rs 150.0
 ----------------
-Enter item number to order (or 'done' to finish): 1 Enter quantity for Pizza: 1
+Enter item number to order (or 'done' to finish):
+Enter quantity for Pizza:
-Enter item number to order (or 'done' to finish): DONE
+Enter item number to order (or 'done' to finish):

 --- Your Bill ---
 Item:     Quantity     Price     Subtotal
 --------------------------------------------------
-Pizza           1     Rs 120.0     Rs 120.0
+Pizza                  Rs        Rs
 --------------------------------------------------
-Total: Rs 120.0
+Total: Rs
 -----------------

 # 🎯 Conclusion
 This project helps the hotels and restaurants manage their bills easily using Python.